axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

 |multi-application-with-portal|

 -  Create a new application named ``Portal``.
-Deploy portal (kit, template ..) to this application.
+Deploy Portal (Kit, Template ..) to this application.

 -  Create new applications: App1, App2, App3...
-Deploy portal
+Deploy Portal
-   (kit, template ..) to new applications.
+   (Kit, Template ..) to new applications.

 -  Configure multi-apps Portal: login by Portal
    Admin, configure applications: App1,